agentguard-ai/TealTiger-Blogs/governance/risk-assurance/index.md

 ---
 layout: page
 title: Risk Assurance
-permalink: /governance/risk-assurance/
 ---

-Risk assurance answers a simple but critical question:

-> Are AI risks continuously controlled, or only periodically reviewed?

-This hub describes how TealTiger enables **continuous risk assurance** for agentic AI systems.
+Risk Assurance explains how TealTiger enables **continuous, enforceable risk control** for agentic AI systems.

+In agentic environments, risk is not static.
+Agent autonomy, tool usage, data access, and model behavior can evolve at runtime, making point‑in‑time risk assessments insufficient.

+TealTiger treats risk assurance as a **continuous governance capability**, not a periodic review activity.

 ## What This Hub Covers

-- Defining explicit risk boundaries
+- Defining explicit risk boundaries for agentic systems
+- Binding risk classifications to governance contracts
 - Enforcing risk constraints at runtime
+- Detecting and preventing risk drift
-- Generating evidence for assurance and audit
+- Producing verifiable evidence for assurance and audit

-## TealTiger Approach
+## Why Risk Assurance Matters

+Without continuous risk assurance:
+- Approved risk assumptions become outdated
+- Agents may exceed their intended authority
+- Violations are detected only after impact
+- Audit and compliance reviews rely on narratives instead of proof

-Rather than relying on point-in-time assessments, TealTiger evaluates every agent action against approved risk contracts.
+TealTiger ensures that **every agent action is evaluated against approved risk boundaries**, with deterministic outcomes and traceable decisions.

-This makes risk assurance **continuous, deterministic, and provable**.

 ## Core Articles

-- {{ "/governance/risk-assurance/risk-assurance/" | relative_url }}
+- /governance/risk-assurance/risk-assurance/
-  - How TealTiger moves risk assurance from point‑in‑time reviews to continuous enforcement.
+  - How TealTiger enables continuous risk assurance through deterministic enforcement and governance contracts.